Spanish Sports Vocabulary: Learn 50+ Sports in Spanish with Examples

 - Player roles and positions

-- Sport-specific movements and actions
+- Spanish vocabulary of sport-specific movements and actions

 Basic sport names in Spanish